What is a Property, Real Estate, or Community Association Manager?

 - Real Estate Investor

-In 2016, there was an estimated number of 317,300 jobs in the United States for Property, Real Estate, or Community Association Manager.
+There were about 317,300 jobs for Property, Real Estate, or Community Association Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Property, Real Estate, or Community Association Manager by 2026.
 The BLS estimates 28,300 yearly job openings in this field.

 The states with the most job growth for Property, Real Estate, or Community Association Manager are Utah, Idaho, and Colorado.
 Watch out if you plan on working in West Virginia, Maine, or Maryland.
 These states have the worst job growth for this type of profession.